denobytes/denolandx/README.md

+# denolandx

-# denolandx - a cli tool for finding more info with deno.land/x modules
+**denolandx** is a cli tool for finding more info on deno.land/x modules

 ## usage